microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Get-WinGetPackage.md

 ### -Count

-Limit the number of results
+Limits the number of items returned by the command.

 ```yaml
 Type: System.UInt32